GYatesIII/SimpleTwit/README.md

 ### 1.0.0 ###
 #### New Features ####
-* Added in option to offset the tweets returned by `stf_get_tweets()`
+* Added in option to offset the Tweets returned by `stf_get_tweets()`
 * Added in `get_tweet_link()` method to `STF_Tweet` object to return the direct link to status
 * Added in documentation of the usage of the plugin in the README and in the code

 #### Feature Updates ####
-* Added in a check on the API call that verified the tweet was not already in the DB before adding
+* Added in a check on the API call that verified the Tweet was not already in the DB before adding
 * Modified some of the DateTime code to make the plugin compatible with PHP 5.2
 * Modified the `stf_get_tweets()` function so that it takes a single array of parameters argument rather than a list of arugments
 * Namespaced the entire plugin to use `stf_` instead of no namespacing or `st_`